Smithville Texas Veterans Memorial Park

 Continuing the Legacy

 Although the main fundraising efforts are over and the Park is now open, the continuing need to install plaques as more names are submitted, the development of the database, and ongoing maintenance will require additional funding.
-Your contributions are tax deductible to the City of Smithville.
-Please contact us to learn about pavers or family plaques, and to provide information about veterans (512-237-3282).
+The Partners of the Smithville Veterans Memorial Park will continue to host fundraisers and will gather the names of people who need to be added to the plaques in the park.

 We thank you for your support!